Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 970 will be 600% faster than the GeForce GTX 950M in general, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GTX 970 should theoretically be much faster than the GeForce GTX 950M in general. (explain)

-Texel RateThe GeForce GTX 970 is a lot (about 199%) more effective at AF than the GeForce GTX 950M. (explain)
+Texel RateThe GeForce GTX 970 should be quite a bit (approximately 199%) better at anisotropic filtering than the GeForce GTX 950M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison